 - Chemotherapy is given into the veins (by IV) and sometimes next to the spine and brain.

-After remission, more treatment is needed to be cured.
+After achievement of initial complete remission, more treatment is needed to be cured.
 This treatment can include more chemotherapy or

-. from another person may also be done.
+. or bone marrow transplant from another person may also be done.
 Further treatment depends on:

 - Age and health of the person

 - Genetic changes in the leukemia cells

 - How many courses of chemotherapy it took to achieve remission